top of page

 God watched the sinners.
 God got mad.
 God turned them into human-rat hybrids.
 How unfortunate.

-Rats: The Musical, produced by Loyola University Chicago's Second Stage Program.
+RATS: THE MUSICAL, produced by Loyola University Chicago's Second Stage Program.

-Bohemian Rat City received a reading with the Fox and Spade Ensemble as a part of its Lonely Arts Club event in February, 2025.
+BOHEMIAN RAT CITY received a reading with the Fox and Spade Ensemble as a part of its Lonely Arts Club event in February, 2025.
 It featured performances by Liz Freeman, Tom Cannon, Bri Murray, and Elizabeth Johnson, and was directed by Scout Cloud

 Watch the full play!